gmh14/tssplat/README.md

 ## Installation

 ### Prerequisites
 - __CUDA:__ We use ``cuda-11.8`` for both PyTorch and TetSphere geometry energies.
 Please install the corresponding CUDA version on your machine following this [link](https://developer.nvidia.com/cuda-11-8-0-download-archive).
 The default install path is ``/usr/local/cuda-11.8/``.
-If you don't have ``sudo`` permission, you can install it in your custom directory by using ``runfile(local)`` installer (only install ToolKit w/o Driver, change ToolKit Install Path to custom directory, disable the symbolic link creation, desktop shortcuts, and manpage documents in ToolKit Options)  .
+If you don't have ``sudo`` permission, you can install it in your custom directory by using the ``runfile(local)`` installer (only install ToolKit w/o Driver, change ToolKit Install Path to a custom directory, disable the symbolic link creation, desktop shortcuts, and manpage documents in ToolKit Options).

 - __TetWild:__ We use [TetWild](https://github.com/Yixin-Hu/TetWild) during the initialization of TetSpheres and merge the optimized TetSpheres into one shape.
-Clone from the following folked repository which offers the feature of turning generated tetmeshes into ``.npy`` and build it.
+Clone from the following forked repository which offers the feature of turning generated tetmeshes into ``.npy`` and build it.
 ```bash
 git clone git@github.com:gmh14/TetWild.git
 cd TetWild